Arvindprksh/arvindprksh.github.io/_posts/WebProgramming/2016-12-16-Let's_Start_Jekyll_With_Beautiful-jekyll.md

   Now I will organize my using Jekyll and everything I update in beatiful-Jekyll.

-- [ ] first, How to use big Image,
+- [ ] First, How to use big Image,
 - [ ] Second, How to use a Custom google Search engine.
 - [ ] Third, How to use Tags and categories.
-- [ ] fourth, What is the DISQUS ?
+- [ ] Fourth, What is the DISQUS ?
-- [ ] fifth, How can I do hightlither When I want to use codeblock in markdown.
+- [ ] Fifth, How can I do hightlither When I want to use codeblock in markdown.
-- [ ] sixth, What is the permalink option ?
+- [ ] Sixth, What is the permalink option ?
-- [ ] How to use markdown in githubpage.
+- [ ] Seventh, How to use markdown in githubpage.

 # big Image post